 Masarang has reforestation projects in both Sulawesi and Borneo.
 With the principles of agroforestry, an ecologically responsible farming system, forest cover is maintained alongside sustainable production of food and other natural resources.
 This method helps improve the economic, environmental and social value of the forest.
 New forest is not only created with these principles, protection of existing forest is also ameliorated.

-The pictures on the left show improvements made over recent years in the Tasikoki area.
+The picture above shows the Masarang mountain in 2004, and the picture below shows the situation in 2018.
 The results of reforestation can be quite spectacular!
 See also Masarang mountain, one of the most successful Masarang projects!

 Forest cover is crucial for: